Constraining Linear-chain CRFs to Regular Languages: Regular-constrained CRFs

 \subsection{Construction}

-Let $M := (\Sigma, Q, F, E)$ be an NFA that describes $\Lang$.
+Let $M := (\Sigma, Q, q_i, F, E)$ be an NFA that describes $\Lang$.
 We assume that $M$ is \textit{unambiguous} -- i.e., every string in $\Lang$ is accepted by exactly one path through $M$.
-As every NFA can be transformed into an equivalent unambiguous NFA \citep{mohri2012disambiguation}, we can make this assumption with no loss of generality.
+As every NFA can be transformed into an equivalent unambiguous NFA \citep{mohri2012disambiguation}, this assumption involves no loss of generality.
 Our plan is to represent $\Pc$ by constructing a separate CRF with a distinct tag set, whose output sequences can be interpreted directly as paths through $M$.
 As $M$ is unambiguous, each label sequence in $\Lang$ corresponds to exactly one such path.
-We parameterize this auxiliary CRF identically to our original CRF -- that is, with a label-wise (not tag-wise) transition and emission functions.
+We parameterize this auxiliary CRF identically to our original CRF -- that is, with label-wise (not tag-wise) transition and emission functions.
 Thus, for all parameterizations $\theta$, both distributions $\Pu$ and $\Pc$ are well defined.

-There are many ways to construct such a CRF.
-As CRF training and inference are quadratic in the size of the tag set $Y$, we would prefer a construction which minimizes $|Y|$.
-However, for clarity, we will first present a conceptually simple construction, and then discuss approaches to reduce $|Y|$.